 Boat from Copacabana to Isla del Sol

 For the last two years the island was experiencing a conflict between the north and south sides with the northern part being closed off to tourists.
-It has now been solved and tourists can access both sides again.
+It has finally been solved and tourists can now access both sides again.
 However, there may be small changes of schedule so please take into account that the times given here might be subject to change.

 What to do on Isla del Sol